 In addition, you may want to consider sunscreen as well.
 Due to being around water, the harmful rays of the sun can be magnified.
 Polarizing sunglasses are a nice addition as well, reducing the glare and helping you see whales in the distance.

 Another piece of equipment you might want is binoculars.
 Personally, we’ve never had them but they can certainly come in handy, especially for smaller animals.
-Due to the movement of the boat, binoculars can increase the possibility of sea-sickness, so just make sure you take medication if you’re someone who does get seasick.
+Due to the movement of the boat, binoculars can increase the possibility of sea sickness, so just make sure you take medication if you’re someone who does get seasick.

 Lastly, don’t forget your camera.
-They can be hard to capture due to their quick and sudden movements, and the most important part is that you witness it with your own eyes.
+They can be hard to capture due to their quick and sudden movements, and the most important part is that you witness them with your own eyes.
 However, if photography is especially important, you’ll likely want a good zoom lens as well.
 For this reason, we sometimes tell people that if photos are not especially important, it might be better to just enjoy the experience and buy a postcard later.
 It’s not an easy task on a moving boat.

 Whale Species in Canadian Waters